Ingestible skincare ingredient: Glutathione—is it a shady skin lightener or a misunderstood skincare superstar for hyperpigmentation and fine lines?

 - Dull-looking skin

 As one of the master antioxidants throughout the body, glutathione wields the reparative powers to help suspend the process of accelerated oxidative stress and restore the appearance and function of healthy skin.
 And, glutathione supplementation with the combination of vitamin C and vitamin E can be a recipe for glowing skin.

 Here are three ways glutathione underwrites healthy skin at every age

-Studies show that glutathione does interact with the melaninization of our skin in 2 ways: by mitigating melanin overproduction and controlling free radicals.
+Studies show that glutathione does interact with the melanin-production of our skin in 2 ways: by mitigating melanin overproduction and controlling free radicals.
 These two factors arrest the chain reaction that can result in hyperpigmentation (think dark spots, sun spots, and patches of discoloration) caused by sun exposure, medications like birth control, hormones, pregnancy and/or inflammation.

 Supplementing with glutathione and shielding your skin against daily UV damage with a face moisturizer with SPF can help to shore up resilience against photodamage, lessening the incidence of hyperpigmentation in a matter of weeks.

 Glutathione helps your skin to withstand the damages of excessive sun exposure, helping to preserve its collagen content—the body’s most plentiful protein.
-In one study from Japan, people who took a glutathione supplement for 12 weeks saw a noticeable improvement in elasticity, as well as a lessening of the appearance of wrinkles.
+In one study from Japan, people who took a glutathione supplement for 12 weeks saw a noticeable improvement in skin elasticity, as well as a lessening of the appearance of wrinkles.